MerlijnWajer/TInance/doc/financial.rst

 Should give you the main idea on how to use it.
 The next sections are examples of the common commands.

+**Anything that is currently not implemented can be done using sqlite3.**

 Adding a member to the system
 -----------------------------